Note: If you're in the southern hemisphere and starting to prepare for autumn, take a look at this section of the monthly chicken care articles.

 Kale: packed with nutrients, kale actually tastes better when it's transplanted in the early Spring.

-Tomatoes: I live in Italy - tomatoes are a daily necessity!
+Tomatoes: I live in Italy where tomatoes are a daily necessity!
 I start some seedlings in early March in my outdoor greenhouse, and different varieties next month.

 They'll love you for it!

 20. Grow flowers from seed!
-One of the best flowers to grow for your flock is the humble sunflower.
-Buying the seeds for your chickens later in the year will be expensive, so get some to plant now.
+One of the best flowers to grow for your flock is the sunflower.
+Buying the seeds for your chickens later in the year will be expensive, so get some to plant now and you'll have your own seeds by September.

-But they're also very easy to grow in your garden, or in pots on your terrace.
-There are all kinds of varieties, from the dwarf varieties right up to the massive 6-footers!
+They're also very easy to grow in your garden, or in pots on your terrace.
+There are all kinds of varieties, from the dwarf varieties right up to massive 6-footers!

 Healthy for your flock, fun for your kids.